-Rigatoni with Chicken, Garlic, Onion, Broccoli, Sun-dried Tomatoes and Basil Recipe GIF
+Rigatoni with Chicken, Broccoli, Sun-dried Tomatoes & Basil

 Research shows eating pasta as part of a Mediterranean-style diet does not make you fat.
 This type of diet includes pasta dishes in moderation.
 Plus, pasta offers an easy and simple way to create a versatile meal—from sprinkling a finished dish with fresh cheese, to spicing it up with seasoned sauce, or tossing it with vegetables.